What is Indiaca? A backyard sport fun for the Whole Family!

 Several years ago in Germany, we were introduced to a fun game called Indiaca.
+The corner of Germany where my family lives, Indiaca is kind of a big deal… the local team made it to the World Championships!
 But what is Indiaca?
-This hybrid of Volleyball and Badminton is played with a giant shuttlecock (sort of a ball with feathers on it ) goes by many names.
-In Brazil, it is known as Peteca, in China, where it is played primarily with the feet, they call it Jianzi, but where I am from, we call it Indiaca!
+This hybrid of Volleyball and Badminton is played with a giant shuttlecock (sort of a flat ball with feathers on it).
+Think of it as Badminton without the rackets.
+Or Hackey-Sack with feathers (and rules).
+In Brazil, it is known as Peteca, in China, where it is played primarily with the feet, they call it Jianzi, but in Germany, it’s called Indiaca!

 You can play hard (in Germany, they even have a World Championship!), on a real court with strict rules.

 A version of Peteca seems to have been developed by the Brazilian Indians long before the arrival of the Portuguese.
 The game was so much fun, that it was adopted by the new settlers.

 The game spread in 1920 at the Antwerp Olympic Games.
 The Portuguese athletes used Petaca as a warm up for their other events.
 Athletes from around the world saw it, and took it home with them.
 (Can’t you see it… a bunch of athletes having fun with a feathered ball, and the others all gather around wanting to play too.)